 Nutrition Per Serving (Estimate)

-If you're enjoying this vegan meatloaf, also check out:
+If you're enjoying this vegan lentil meatloaf, also check out:

 Come join The Garden Grazer on Instagram and share a photo if you make this!
-(Also please leave a review/star rating below if you give it a try - your feedback is always very appreciated.
+(Also please leave a review and star rating below if you give it a try.
+Your feedback is always very appreciated.
 Thank you!)